-Grey Speckled Palapye African Pea
+Grey Speckled Palapye (Field) African Pea

 Vigna unguiculata subsp. unguiculata

-Seeds per pack ~ 60 Germination: 97% (Packed for 2024)
+Seeds per pack ~ 60 Germination: 99% (Packed for 2025)

 The seeds of this African pea are a beautiful mottled purple.
-It very much resembles the 'Tetateche Grey-Mottled' variety introduced by Native Seeds/SEARCH, but whereas the Tetapeche traces its most recent provenance to northern Mexico, the 'Grey Speckled Palapye' was collected in recent decades in Botswana — on the continent where this species originated.
+It very much resembles the 'Tetateche Grey-Mottled' variety introduced by Native Seeds/SEARCH, but whereas the Tetapeche traces its most recent provenance to northern Mexico, the 'Grey Speckled Palapye' was collected in recent decades in Botswana — on the African continent where this species originated.
 It's fascinating to imagine how these plants found their way from isolated indigenous communities in Africa to isolated indigenous communities in the Americas.

 Our stock of seeds traces back to Dr. William Woys Weaver's Roughwood Collection in Pennsylvania.
 The Palapye is a highly productive African pea which our friends at Adaptive Seeds in Oregon praise for being one of the only Southern peas to thrive in their unique climate.
 Given that it also thrives in the mid-Atlantic and south-central Africa, it's safe to assume this is a versatile legume that will do well almost anywhere.
 This species is typically grown for its protein-rich seeds (the most well-known of the species is the "black-eyed pea"), which can be cooked fresh or dried, or for their pods, which are like earthier green beans.